 A global snapshot of social capital performance and trends

-Most African nations, particularly within the Sahel zone, face challenges in healthcare and human rights
+Most African nations, particularly within the Sahel zone, still face challenges in healthcare provision and human rights, and safety, explaining below average African performance in social capital, with, unfortunately, only marginally improving performance

-China ranks 43rd, India 89th, demonstrating varied social development across major economies
+China ranks 55, India 107, and Brazil 186 in Social Capital, demonstrating varied approaches to social development across major emerging economies

 Explore how countries compare across social capital indicators